 You've probably noticed that a lot of factory temperature gauges rise to their normal point (around half way), and you never see them move from there.
 Toyota's in particular, have about a 20 degree band where the engine temperature can go up and down (as it naturally does depending on the circumstances) before you'll see their gauge move.
 Once you see the temperature gauge moving, you've got issues, and its often too late notice.

 The work around is to install an aftermarket temperature gauge, like an engine watchdog, or a coolant temperature gauge.
 Many modern vehicles already have this information displayed via the computer, and you just need the OBD connections to gain access to it.
 Just know that even if your factory temperature gauge is reading within the right limits, it may actually not be!

 Our 80 Series cooling issues

-I first found out about the viscous hubs not long after heading down to Bremer Bay for Christmas one year.
+I first found out about the viscous hubs importance not long after heading down to Bremer Bay for Christmas one year with our 80 Series Land Cruiser.
 We travelled from 3AM in Perth and arrived at Bremer Bay in the morning, pulling straight onto the beach to deflate the tyres down.
 When I got back in the vehicle (which was left idling), I noticed the temperature gauge had moved up from its normal halfway mark.
 Whilst travelling at high speeds enough airflow was making its way through the engine bay, but pull up and leave it idle and the engine would get warm.